-Figure 72.
-One of the healthier stems of Figure 73.
-Close up of the roots showing the and brown root growing in the water.
+Figure 80.
+One of the healthier stems of Figure 81.
+Close up of the roots showing the block raised column stocks showing poor white root which developed in the air gap quality roots.

+and brown root growing in the water.

 None of the changes made to the air gaps on April 27th 2015 had made any difference to the growth of the column stocks.
-Most had either died or looked very sick, but a few random stems had produced flowering stems randomly scattered throughout the pool with no obvious pattern (Figures 74 and 75).
-By contrast the statice, asters, lettuce, brassica and Lisianthus continued to grow vigorously with healthy white roots (Figures 76 and 77)
+Most had either died or looked very sick, but a few random stems had produced flowering stems randomly scattered throughout the pool with no obvious pattern (Figures 82 and 83).
+By contrast the statice, asters, lettuce, brassica and Lisianthus continued to grow vigorously with healthy white roots (Figures 84 and 85)

-Figure 74.
+Figure 82.
 Overall view of the trial at the MG meeting on May 26th 2015.

-Figure 75.
+Figure 83.
 One of the random healthy stems of stocks from the original planting of March 27th 2015.